 Novato, CA is the northernmost city in Marin County, located 29 miles north of the Golden Gate Bridge.
 The city straddles US Highway 101 and the Western end of State Highway 37.
 Novato covers 28 square miles and has a relatively low population density and a high amount of open space and parks in and near the city.

 Novato has been the fastest growing city in Marin County for the past few years and now has 53,357 residents, according to the State Department of Finance.
 Despite the growth, Novato is still the second-largest city in Marin, behind San Rafael.

-Novato Real Estate is among the most affordable in Marin County with properties ranging from beautiful multi acre properties in the high $4 million range to modest single family homes and condos as low as $165,000.
-The median price as of year end 2010 is $692,000.
-For additional information on Novato Real Estate, click on the Novato Real Estate link for weekly updated statistics or the Novato Monthly City Report Link.
+Novato Real Estate is among the most affordable in Marin County with properties ranging from a handful of beautiful multi acre properties in the high $4 million range to modest single family homes with an average price of $900,000 and condos as low as $250,000 and up to $800,000.

 About Novato’s community…